 So, before you book your return flight in haste, consider extending your holiday.
 We offer a number of safari itineraries to suit your needs and desires, from day trips to multiple day itineraries, with accommodations in lodges, permanent tented camps or luxury hotels.

 A seasoned guide will take you where the animals are in durable, four-wheel drive Land Cruisers.
-Our vehicles are equipped with pop up roofs let you observe wild animals in their natural habitat – clearly and closely, without any barriers or obstructions.
+Our vehicles are equipped with pop up roofs that let you observe wild animals in their natural habitat – clearly and closely, without any barriers or obstructions.
 If you are lucky, you might witness a cheetah stalk a gazelle, a pride of lions bring down a buffalo, or a herd of wildebeest stampede across the open plains.
 These are sights you will never forget.

 Download our Safari Guide